zeroclipboard/zeroclipboard/docs/instructions.md

 Whenever possible, we recommend that you change the defaults rather than changing options per client.
 This works out better in most situations as:
  1. Some options apply outside of `ZeroClipboard` instances, e.g. `debug` currently affects some static methods.
- 2. If you have multiple clients glued to a shared element, having per-client options can result in confusing effects when that shared element is being activated, e.g. differing values for `zIndex`, `forceHandCursor`, `hoverClass`, `activeClass`, etc.
+ 2. If you have multiple clients clipped to a shared element, having per-client options can result in confusing effects when that shared element is being activated, e.g. differing values for `zIndex`, `forceHandCursor`, `hoverClass`, `activeClass`, etc.